-SkillsUSA and DECA
+SkillsUSA, HOSA and DECA

-SkillsUSA and DECA are student organizations for career and technical education students.
+SkillsUSA, HOSA and DECA are Career and Technical Student Organizations (CTSO's) designed for CTE students.
 We have a SkillsUSA Chapter at each of our high schools.
-DECA serves the needs of the Marketing and Management students.
-Both organizations provide students with opportunities to develop leadership skills, to become involved in community service, enhance their employability skills, and to compete in their technical skills areas.
-The highest visibility element of SkillsUSA and DECA are the student competitions.
+HOSA serves the needs of our Biomedical and Community Health Worker students at Shea.
+DECA serves the needs of the Marketing and Management students at Tolman.
+All three organizations provide students with opportunities to develop leadership skills, to become involved in community service, enhance their employability skills, and to compete in their technical skills areas.
+The highest visibility element of SkillsUSA, HOSA and DECA are the student competitions.
 Students compete in their technical specialities at the school level.